When you visit California in January, you’ll be joining locals—minus the summer tourists—in all their favorite hangouts.

 Whether you are looking for some fun on the slopes, or simply a cozy cabin getaway in a snowy winter wonderland, Big Bear is one of your top choices.

-January is one of the snow-safest months in Big Bear, which makes it ideal for any kind of winter sport.
+January is a best bet for snow in Big Bear, which makes it ideal for any kind of winter sport.

-But skiing and snowboarding is not the only thing you can do in Big Bear in January.
+But skiing and snowboarding are not the only things you can do in Big Bear in January.

 You could cozy up with bundles of blankets and hot drinks and watch movies in the meadow.
 Or how about some tube sledding fun at Grizzly Ridge Tube Park?